canonical/ubuntu-frame/README.md

 ## Development

-Developers working with Ubuntu Core Kiosk may find the following useful:
+Developers working with Ubuntu Frame may find the following useful:

 * [RUNNING_IN_A_VM.md](RUNNING_IN_A_VM.md)
 * [RUNNING_ON_YOUR_DESKTOP.md](RUNNING_ON_YOUR_DESKTOP.md)